Partly Cloudy with a High Near 20

 Today

-A 20 percent chance of snow before 8am.
-Cloudy through mid morning, then gradual clearing, with a high near 20.
-Breezy, with a north wind 8 to 16 mph becoming west in the morning.
-Winds could gust as high as 24 mph.
+A 30 percent chance of snow, mainly before 8am.
+Mostly cloudy, then gradually becoming sunny, with a high near 20.
+Light and variable wind becoming east northeast 8 to 13 mph in the morning.
+Winds could gust as high as 20 mph.

 Tonight

-Patchy blowing snow after 11pm.
-Partly cloudy, with a low around 9.
-Wind chill values as low as -10.
-Breezy, with a west wind 18 to 23 mph, with gusts as high as 32 mph.
+Mostly clear, with a low around 0.
+Wind chill values as low as -15.
+West southwest wind 8 to 11 mp

 Wednesday